Could You Commit To a No-Buy Year? Here’s How It Works

 What Exactly a No-Buy Year Entails

-Also called a no-spend year, a no-buy year involves cutting out unnecessary purchases in order to reset your spending habits — and with 2021 coming up, now could be the perfect time for that reset.
+Also called a no-spend year, a no-buy year involves cutting out unnecessary purchases in order to reset your spending habits — and now could be the perfect time for that reset.
 The exact rules you stick to will depend on your own goals, as well as what you consider to be a necessary expense.

 To start, make a list of what purchases you will allow.
 This should include things like food and replacements for items you currently have and use, but can also include things like experiences and vacations if you deem these to be essential to your happiness.
 You want to be smart about your purchases, but you don’t have to deprive yourself all year.